 Often, a site owner inadvertently fails to apply analytics tracking code on multiple pages.
 Websites that update frequently can blossom into massive sites that contain thousands of pages.
 When the tracking code isn’t on any of these pages, you lose data.

-I would suggest verifying your Google Analytics install.
-I’m sure you feel confident that your WordPress plugin has you covered, but you might be surprised to learn differently.
+We suggest verifying your Google Analytics install.
+You might feel confident that your WordPress plugin has you covered.
+You might be surprised to learn differently.

 Or, you can’t understand why your Cloudflare traffic is higher than your Google Analytics traffic.